wp-plugins/stageshow/readme.txt

 == Changelog ==

 * Version History for StageShow Plugins
+= 3.8 (03/05/2014) =
+* Bug Fix: StageShow on WP.org has [ticketSeat] in EMails
+* Bug Fix: Error Exporting StageShowGold Seating Templates (StageShowGold)
+* Bug Fix: "Admin Only" prices not included in Add/Edit Sale screen
+* Bug Fix: Sale Status not included in Tickets download

 = 3.7 (27/04/2014) =
 * Bug Fix: Edit Sale only saved when purchaser contact details are changed